Winifred M. Letts: Biography

 She spent summer childhood holidays in Knockmaroon Park, Dublin, her maternal grandparents' home.
-After her father's death, she and her mother moved to Ireland from England and lived in a house on Glenart Avenue called Dal Riada in the Dublin suburb of Blackrock.
+After her father's death, she and her mother moved to Ireland from England and lived on Glenart Avenue and, later, on Avoca Avenue, in a house called Dal Riada, in the Dublin suburb of Blackrock.

 In 1915, during World War I, Letts joined the Volunteer Aid Detachment and was assigned to the Manchester Base Hospital in England.
 Trained to offer physical therapy to wounded soldiers, she served with the Almeric Paget Massage Corps in Manchester and Alnwick, Northumberland.

 In 1926 she married widower William Henry Foster Verschoyle.
 William died in 1943 and Letts moved to England to live with her sisters in Faversham, Kent.

 In the 1950s, she returned to Ireland and purchased Beech Cottage in Killiney, County Dublin.
 She moved to Tivoli Nursing Home, Dún Laoghaire, in the late 1960s.
 Letts died on 7 June 1972 and is buried in Rathcoole, County Dublin.
 A memorial plaque celebrating her life and work was unveiled in Rathcoole by President Michael D. Higgins on 20 June 2022.

 Writing career

 Letts was active in the artistic circles of Dublin.
-She was a member of the Irish Women Writers’ Club.
+She was a member of the Irish Women Writers' Club.
 She collaborated with several artists at the Cuala Press to create illustrated broadsides of her poems.